zach-schrag/STAT315-HW-1-EX-2/README.md

 ![forking](img/forking.png)

+i.
+Click on the [fork] icon on the right-hand upper corner on the page. ii.
+Select your account and confirm forking.

+## Step 2:
 Clone the repository to your local device.

-Use the following command in the termial:
+**cd** to Desktop and use the following command in the termial:

 ```
 git clone <Repo SSH>
 ```

-## Step 2:
+## Step 3:
 Create a new jupyter notebook file and name the file with this pattern: \<Full Name>_test.ipynb

 e.g. Norman_Lo_test.ipynb